maxsun/rayCastJS/README.md

 ###A first person ray-casting engine in pure Javascript!
 ----

-To try it out, download the repository and open "index.html" in a browser.
+You can try it out [here](https://maxsun.github.io/rayCastJS), or you can download the project and open "index.html" in any browser.

 **rayCastJS** uses HTML5's canvas element to create 3d environments similar to those of old video games like Wolfenstein 3D.